 There is no denying the fact that Big Data has taken over various industries.
-This technology benefits in communication, healthcare, media, advertising, manufacturing, transportation, and retail, etc. Today let’s pay our attention to Fintech.
-Big Data changed the way financial institutions and businesses are performing their daily activities and competing on the market.
+This technology benefits communication, healthcare, media, advertising, manufacturing, transportation, retail, etc. Today let’s pay attention to Fintech.
+Big Data changed the way financial institutions and businesses are performing their daily activities and competing in the market.
 Also, it gives an opportunity to process, analyze, and leverage the information in useful ways and to understand the needs and expectations of potential clients.

 Everything that surrounds us consists of data.
 John Mashey, a computer scientist from Pennsylvania, is considered to be the father of the term “Big Data”, who in the mid-1990s talked about it at Silicon Graphics, an American company producing hardware and software up to 2009.
 Today Big Data is defined as a process of gathering and analyzing massive amounts of digital information to produce business intelligence.
 Despite being a complicated matter, Big Data simplifies everything: from filtering the necessary information based on the client’s name to predicting possible risks.

 The finance industry generates lots of structured and unstructured data.

 Structured data is the information managed to provide key decision-making insights within an organization.
 Also, structured data is used in programming.
 It is divided into: